mongodb/specifications/source/unified-test-format/unified-test-format.rst

 A combination of server version and/or topology requirements for running the test(s).

+Server versions SHALL be compared numerically and do not follow the comparison rules discussed in `Schema Version`_.

 The structure of this object is as follows: